-30,600,000 Shares Common Stock
+141,545,236 Shares of Common Stock

-This prospectus relates to the offer for sale of up to a potential aggregate of 30,600,000 shares of common stock, par value \$0.0001 per share, of HedgePath Pharmaceuticals, Inc. by the selling stockholders named herein.
-We are not offering any securities pursuant to this prospectus.
-The shares of common stock offered by the selling stockholders consist of the following: (i) 20,000,000 shares of common stock issued in connection with our June 24, 2014 private placement with Hedgepath, LLC, a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is the manager, (ii) 10,000,000 of the shares issued to Hedgepath LLC in August 2014 upon its conversion of its Series A Convertible Preferred Stock, par value \$0.0001 per share, and (ii) 600,000 shares of common stock issued to our outside law firm for services rendered to us by such firm.
+This prospectus relates to the resale of up to an aggregate of 141,545,236 shares of common stock, par value \$0.0001 per share, of HedgePath Pharmaceuticals, Inc. held by selling stockholders, consisting of the following: (i) 55,000,000 shares of common stock and 55,000,000 shares of common stock underlying warrants purchased in our "best efforts/no minimum" private placement offering to accredited investors, including to our license and manufacturing partner and significant stockholder Mayne Pharma Ventures Pty Ltd., or Mayne Pharma, that began in April 2016 and closed in May 2016, referred to herein as the 2016 Private Placement; (ii) 466,000 shares of common stock underlying warrants issued to FINRA-member agents that assisted in securing investors for the 2016 Private Placement; (iii) 479,236 shares of common stock underlying warrants purchased pursuant to a right of first refusal held by Mayne Pharma, such number of warrants constituting Mayne Pharma's pro rata share, on a fully-diluted basis, of all warrants issued to FINRA-member agents that assisted in securing investors for the 2016 Private Placement; (iv) 20,000,000 shares of common stock issued in connection with our June 24, 2014 private placement with Hedgepath, LLC, a Florida limited liability company and a principal stockholder of our company which is controlled by Black Robe Capital LLC, of which Frank E. O'Donnell, Jr., M.D. (our Executive Chairman) is the manager, and previously registered on Registration Statement No. 333-198800 which was declared effective on August 10, 2015 (which we refer to as the Prior Registration Statement); (v) 10,000,000 of the shares issued to Hedgepath LLC in August 2014 upon its conversion of its shares of our Series A Convertible Preferred Stock, par value \$0.0001 per share and previously registered on the Prior Registration Statement; and (vi) 600,000 shares of common stock issued to an outside law firm for services rendered to us by such firm and previously registered on the Prior Registration Statement.

 This registration does not mean that the selling stockholders named herein will actually offer or sell any of these shares.
-We will not receive any proceeds from the sales of the above shares of our common stock by the selling shareholders.
+We will not receive any proceeds from the resale of the above shares of our common stock by the selling shareholders.
+However, we may receive proceeds from the exercise of the warrants exercised other than pursuant to any applicable cashless exercise provisions of the warrants.
+We are not offering any securities pursuant to this prospectus.

-Our common stock is listed for quotation on the OTCQB Market operated by OTC Markets Group, Inc. (or OTCQB) under the ticker symbol "HPPI."
-On July 21, 2015, closing price of our common stock was \$0.085.
+Our common stock is listed for quotation on the OTCQB Market operated by OTC Markets Group, Inc., or the OTCQB, under the ticker symbol "HPPI."
+On June 13, 2016, closing price of our common stock was \$0.28.